At a Glance

 Some tips for your application 🫡

 Highlight Relevant Qualifications: If you have a Level 2 qualification in Health and Social Care or Adult Care, make sure to mention it prominently.
-Also, include any additional training or certifications that relate to child care or family support.
+Also, include any training or certifications that relate to child care or family support.

 How to prepare for a job interview at Hays Specialist Recruitment Limited